oramirezperera/counter/README.md

 ## Build with

-- Python = The core of all the project, all the libraries are made in Python
+- Python = The core of all the project, all the libraries are made in Python.
+Python 3.9.1

 - Streamlit = The library to make web apps focused on Machine Learning and Data Science.
+Streamlit 0.76.0

 - Altair = Used to show the bar chart.
+Altair 4.1.0

+- Pandas = Used to manipulate the data.
+Pandas 1.2.2

 ## License